AwardsAnnual awards recognise significant contributions

 The Hunter Diversity Awards is an initiative of the Equal Futures Project – a local group of business leaders dedicated to raising awareness and funds that will facilitate gender equity in the region.

-In their fifth year, the awards aim to recognise and celebrate the diversity champions among us, those who have discovered what works in making their organisation and/or community a fairer, more equitable and more successful place to live and work.
+In their sixth year, the awards aim to recognise and celebrate the diversity champions among us, those who have discovered what works in making their organisation and/or community a fairer, more equitable and more successful place to live and work.

 In 2018 Newcastle Business Club collaborated with The Equal Futures Project to deliver the awards.
 We are proud to announce that we are continuing our collaboration with The Equal Futures Project for the 2020 Newcastle Business Club Awards.